-Bootham School Headmaster Jonathan Taylor explains why a Quaker education makes a difference to a child's experience of school and to life beyond the classroom.
+Bootham School Headmaster Chris Jeffery explains why a Quaker education makes a difference to a child's experience of school and to life beyond the classroom.

 "The Quaker foundation offers a rich historical tradition and a contemporary educational philosophy.
 Quakers believe that there is something of God in everyone.
 They recognise no barriers of class, gender, or ethnicity.
 Honesty, integrity, simplicity, equality and peace are at the heart of the Quaker way of life.